r0lf0/CelePlanner/README.md

 ## Features
 - Synchronize events with Google Calendar, including detection of changes, additions, and deletions.
 - Manage events with detailed attributes, such as:
-  - Show time.
+  - Event time.
   - Arrival time for technicians and workers (facchini).
   - Number of workers for setup and teardown.
-  - Technicians assigned to setup, show, and teardown with specific roles (stagehand, electrician, sound engineer).
+  - Technicians assigned to setup, event, and teardown with specific roles (stagehand, electrician, sound engineer).
   - Notes for additional details.
 - Backend developed with Node.js and Express.js.
 - Dockerized environment for easy deployment.